ofajzea/projet-4/README.md

 Additionally, the student will develop the following set of acquired skills:

 * Experience working on project development in a collaborative environment
-* Gain experience in python programming (python and jupyter)
+* Gain experience in Python programming (Python and Jupyter)
 * Get familiar with version control (git)
 * Get experience with other tools such as Markdown, LaTex, running scripts in the terminal.